It’s a question we often get asked at uCheck. If you’ve wondered this yourself, it might be worth considering a Basic Check.

 In order to be eligible for this check, the position or role you’re applying for has to be listed in The Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 The professions listed in this piece of legislation include those in finance, such as chartered and certified accountants.

-Only employers can apply for this type of check on behalf of potential employees, so it’s not a DBS Basic Check for individuals.
+Only employers can apply for this type of check on behalf of potential employees, so it’s not a Basic Check for individuals.

-An Enhanced DBS Check will show everything that would be included in a Standard Check, as well as any relevant information held by the applicant’s local police authority.
+An Enhanced Check will show everything that would be included in a Standard Check, as well as any relevant information held by the applicant’s local police authority.

-To be eligible for an Enhanced DBS Check you must engage in regulated activity with children and/or vulnerable adults as part of your role.
+To be eligible for an Enhanced Check you must engage in regulated activity with children and/or vulnerable adults as part of your role.
 As a general rule, this means anyone who has regular or unsupervised contact with children or vulnerable adults, like a teacher or carer.

 Depending on the applicant’s role, the Enhanced Check may also look at the children’s and/or adults’ barred list.